What is psoriatic arthritis?

-You may need to try several different treatments before your doctor can find out what works best for you.
+If you have psoriatic arthritis, you may need to try several different treatments before your doctor can find out what works best for you.
 Treatment may also need to be changed over time.

 The main treatments for psoriatic arthritis include:

-- pain killers (for example, paracetamol) and anti-inflammatories (for example, ibuprofen) to help control pain and swelling
+- painkillers (for example, paracetamol) and anti-inflammatories (for example, ibuprofen) to help control pain and swelling

 - other medications, such as steroids or disease-modifying anti-rheumatic drugs (DMARDs), during flare ups or in severe cases